pubdomacc/mir-riize-homepage/docs/mir-fame/index.md

+---
+layout: default
+title: "FAME"
+---

-# FAME — a MIR Analysis
+# Fame — a MIR Analysis

 This project started out of my interest in Music Information Retrieval and, of course, my love for RIIZE’s music.
 So I figured: why not look at their tracks through an MIR lens?
 I originally wanted to start with my favorite album, *Odyssey*, but it made more sense to begin with their latest single album, *Fame*.